Wednesday, 6 November 2024

 Crimson 'Yellow' Rosella

 Seeing we got most birds available there, we drove on.
-I decided to check on Berry Jerry Rest Area just west of Wagga Wagga along A20, as I have read it can be a good area for Superb Parrots.
-As it happens, we saw a pair of Superb Parrots flying alongside our car as we arrived at the Rest Area!
-Soon we were having amazing views of this wonderful looking parrot feeding on the trees above, these neon green are mainly found predominately in New South Wales, with a few crossing the border to northern Victoria, making this an 'almost' New South Wales endemic.
+I decided to check on Berry Jerry Rest Area just west of Wagga Wagga along the A20, as I have read it can be a good area for Superb Parrots.
+As it happens, we saw a pair of Superb Parrots flying alongside our car just as we arrived at the Rest Area!
+Soon we were having amazing views of this wonderful looking parrot feeding on the trees above, these neon green parrots are found predominately in New South Wales, with a few crossing the border to northern Victoria, making this an 'almost' New South Wales endemic.

 Superb Parrot - truly an amazing species!

-It was another 1.5 hr drive until we arrived at the Fivebough Wetlands in Leeton, this is one of the prime wetland sites in the area, this 342ha wetland is a ramsar site that boasts over 20,000 waterbirds in the summer, sometimes more!
+It took another 1.5 hr drive until we arrived at the Fivebough Wetlands in Leeton, this is one of the prime wetland sites in the area, this 342ha wetland is a ramsar site that boasts over 20,000 waterbirds in the summer, sometimes more!
 At the car park, a male Blue-faced Honeyeater greeted us, together with a Yellow-throated Miner, a nice change to the Noisy Miners we often see.

 Blue-faced Honeyeater - male